DibyajyotiBiswal57/programs/questions.md

   <br> [Filename - 0001_hello_world]
 68. Write a program to start a countdown from the number inputted by the user. <br> [Filename - 0001_hello_world]
 69. Write a program calculating exponentials using a for loop.  <br> [Filename - 0001_hello_world]
-70. Write a program to accept the number of rows and print the following:
+70. Write a program to accept the number of rows and print the following:  <br> [Filename - 0001_hello_world]
 ```
     Eg. (No of rows: 5)
     12345